dancer1325/TypeScript-Website/packages/documentation/copy/en/get-started/TS for JS Programmers/TS for JS Programmers.md

 type PositiveOddNumbersUnderTen = 1 | 3 | 5 | 7 | 9;
 ```

-Unions provide a way to handle different types too.
-For example, you may have a function that takes an `array` or a `string`:
+Unions provide a way to handle different types too
+* For example, you may have a function that takes an `array` or a `string`:

 ```ts twoslash
 function getLength(obj: string | string[]) {